 Mortgage-backed securities (MBS) are complex instruments with just as complex valuation models.
 A valuation model develops a pricing mechanism for a mortgage backed security using multiple classes of assumptions across a range of scenarios.
 These assumptions are themselves generated by sub-models and include:

-- A model for projecting interest rates in the economy and the applicable rate for the loans in the portfolio.
+- An interest rates model to project interest rates in the economy and the applicable rate for the loans in the portfolio.

-- A model for projecting prepayments for the loans in the portfolio.
+- A prepayments model to project prepayments for the loans in the portfolio.

 - A model for projecting credit related default for the loans in the portfolio.

-- Combining the three models above to project cash flows over the life of the portfolio and allocating them to the relevant and appropriate investor packages.
+- Combining the three models above to project cash flows over the life of the portfolio.
+Allocating them to the relevant and appropriate investor packages.

 - Discounting these cash flows at the appropriate discount rate to determine the present value of future cash flows for a given investor package.